Yanchep line: Service

 Transperth train services are operated by the Public Transport Authority's Transperth Train Operations division.
 Prior to 2003, it was operated by Westrail under contract to Transperth.
 (Note: Transperth was the operating name of the Metropolitan Transport Trust from 1986 to 1995.
 From 1995 to 2003, Transperth was part of the Department of Transport.
 Since 2003, Transperth has been part of the Public Transport Authority.)
 Yanchep line train headways reach as low as five minutes during peak, increasing to fifteen minutes outside peak and on weekends, and half-an-hour to an hour at night.
 During peak, some services terminate or commence at Whitfords or Clarkson stations.
 The travel time from Yanchep station to Perth Underground station is 49 minutes.
 On weeknights, the last train arrives at Yanchep station at 1:06 am and the first train departs at 4:38 am.
 On Saturday and Sunday nights, the last train arrives at Yanchep station at 3:04 am and the first train departs at 5:05 am on Saturdays and 6:28 am on Sundays.
 During events at Perth Stadium, additional services operate along the Yanchep line direct to Perth Stadium station, bypassing Perth station.

 Before January 2016, express services operated on the Yanchep line during peak periods to manage overcrowding.
-The introduction of more B-series sets allowed for most trains during peak to be six cars long, which increased capacity and allowed for all services to stop at all stations from 31 January 2016 onwards.
+The introduction of more B-series sets enabled most trains during peak periods to be six cars long, increasing capacity and allowing all services to stop at all stations from 31 January 2016 onwards.
 Before then, some peak trains from Perth to Butler or Clarkson skipped Leederville and Glendalough, and trains from Perth to Whitfords skipped Greenwood.
 Before June 2009, services terminating at Whitfords operated off-peak as well, making for 7½-minute headways between Perth and Whitfords during the day.
 The Perth to Whitfords service is sometimes known as the Whitfords shuttle.
 These services were withdrawn to save money.

-From 2031, peak frequencies on the Yanchep line are planned to reach 18 trains per hour, which will be made possible by C-series trains having three doors per car, which reduces dwell times compared to B-series trains, and the communications-based train control signalling upgrade.
+From 2031, peak frequencies on the Yanchep line are planned to reach 18 trains per hour, which will be enabled by C-series trains having three doors per car, which reduces dwell times compared to B-series trains, and the communications-based train control signalling upgrade.